History of NPS and the Infamous Hotel Del Monte

 In December 1951, in a move virtually unparalleled in the history of academe, the Postgraduate School moved lock, stock and wind tunnel across the nation, establishing its current campus in Monterey, Calif.
 The coast-to-coast move involved 500 students, about 100 faculty and staff and thousands of pounds of books and research equipment.
 Rear Adm.
 Ernest Edward Herrmann supervised the move that pumped new vitality into the Navy's efforts to advance naval science and technology.

 The main building of the former Hotel Del Monte - now named Herrmann Hall - houses the principal administrative offices of the Naval Postgraduate School.
 The academic quadrangle was built incrementally after the school officially opened for business in 1951.
 The most recent additions include the renovation of the library (more than doubling its usable space), the new academic building - Glasgow Hall, and the new Mechanical Engineering Building.
 In 2006, a $35 million renovation of the two wings of Herrmann Hall was completed, providing 140 new Bachelor Officers’ Quarters (BOQ) rooms for the school’s international officers and their families for temporary residency while they establish themselves in permanent living facilities.
 In 2009, the year the Naval Postgraduate School celebrates its centennial anniversary, Herrmann Hall will begin a series of renovations and refurbishments, restoring the building’s early 20th century charm in a tribute to its historic past.

-To view historical photos of NPS, visit the online photo library.
+To view historical photos of NPS, visit the online photo gallery.